-Dove Real Beauty Sketches Campaign – The brand understands women are often anxious about their looks, but shows through renderings by a sketch artist that you are actually more beautiful than you think to help women have a more positive self image.
+Dove Real Beauty Sketches Campaign – The brand understands women are often self-conscious about their looks but utilizes a sketch artist's renderings to show women their true beauty.
+This promotes a positive self-image.

 JetBlue Flight Etiquette Campaign – Shows empathy in that the company knows flying can be a headache, but encourages flight etiquette with a series of “How not to” videos on common issues like people getting too comfortable, overzealous flight boarding and oversharing seatmates.

 Extra Gum Give Extra, Get Extra Campaign – One example of how the brand relates by showing gum as an everyday part of life, which makes it a part of all of life’s little moments.
 The brand then shows how benefits such as making your breath fresh can create more closeness and confidence.